Xetibo/ReSet-Doc/sections/result/plugin_system.typ

 enforce that the values within the variant are stored inside the variant struct without indirection.
-Given different possible value types, Rust could no longer determine the size of a specific variant at compile time, hence a pointer is used to mimick the behavior of Java (enforcement of references).
+Given different possible value types, Rust could no longer determine the size of a specific variant at compile time, hence a pointer is used to mimic the behavior of Java (enforcement of references).

 #subsection("Security")
 The initial idea of the ReSet plugin system was to reduce the attack vector by enforcing a narrow definition for the plugin system.
-As the ReSet daemon uses DBus, each plugin can provide their own DBus interface.
-For DBus, there are three different levels which a program can and must provide.
+As the ReSet daemon uses DBus, each plugin can provide its own DBus interface.
+For DBus, there are three different levels that a program can and must provide.
 The first is the DBus object, these objects then implement interfaces which in return provide functions for calling programs.
 ReSet plugins should only provide a name for the plugin and functions that will be implemented for the interface.
-This ensures that the deamon is the sole authority for adding any interface or object, which ensures that no plugin can override an existing interface, potentially shadowing a common interface with a malicious one.
+This ensures that the daemon is the sole authority for adding any interface or object, which ensures that no plugin can override an existing interface, potentially shadowing a common interface with a malicious one.